 Hey friends.
-So, Christmas 2015 we had this wild idea to make some Doctor Who themed gingerbread cookies, which then led to thinking about Star Wars because we love it just as much as The Doctor.
+We had this wild idea to make some Doctor Who themed gingerbread cookies, which then led to thinking about Star Wars because we love it just as much as The Doctor.
 We really had no idea what we were doing, but we went for it anyway, and the results were amazing!

 Here’s the explanation of our process of making giant geek themed gingerbread cookies.
 Hopefully it’ll help you with your own creative gingerbread project!
 You really could use this method to make any design.

-- We printed off images from the internet of Star Wars and Doctor Who characters.
+We printed off images from the internet of Star Wars and Doctor Who characters.
 R2D2, BB8, a Dalek, a Weeping Angel, and the T.A.R.D.I.S.
 It helps to use silhouette images or black and white clip art.
 These have already simplified the detail lines, which will make your job much easier.
+Since they weren’t my original designs I cannot share them with you, but a quick internet search will find you some.

-- Roll out your gingerbread.
-We rolled ours onto parchment paper and I would definitely do that again.
-I think any good gingerbread cookie recipe will work, as long as it is one that hardens up.
-I actually prefer eating soft gingerbread cookies, but that wouldn’t work well for this project.
+Roll out your gingerbread.
+We rolled ours onto parchment paper.
+I think any good gingerbread cookie recipe will work, as long as it is one that hardens up for building, not the soft type for eating.

-- Bake the gingerbread as instructed in your recipe.
-Our lines held up perfectly, and I assume any good hard recipe will do the same.
+Bake the gingerbread as instructed in your recipe.
+Our lines held up perfectly, and I assume any good hard gingerbread recipe will do the same.

 Most importantly, I hope you have fun making them and involve kids if you have them around!
 My kids had no problem helping me roll out dough and trace.